 Addiction to opioids and other pain pills can be very overpowering and has led to a rise in pain pill related crimes.
 Oxycodone abuse, as well as the abuse of other pain pills such as hydrocodone (Lortab, Vicodin), is largely responsible for this alarming trend.

-Posted on September 28, 2017 in Blog
+Posted in Blog on September 28, 2017

 Hallucinogen addiction is relatively uncommon, but when it does occur, it can be frightening for teens and loved ones alike.
 Chances are, if your teen experiments with hallucinogens, he or she has also tried other substances as well (or vice versa).

-Posted on September 27, 2017 in Blog
+Posted in Blog on September 27, 2017

 Across the U.S., significant numbers of teenagers abuse an illicit/illegal drug or a prescription medication.
 By the time they reach age 13, a substantial percentage of adolescents have already begun to consume drugs at least occasionally.
 Teen drug abuse facts reported by the National Institute on Drug Abuse show that the risks for involvement continue to rise steadily with age.
+These figures highlight the need for teens to seek drug abuse treatment before their addictions worsen.

-Posted on September 26, 2017 in Blog
+Posted in Blog on September 26, 2017

 If I rely on my pain medication to ease my chronic pain, and I now require two pills to get the same level of relief that I used to get from one, does this mean I’m addicted?
 Not necessarily.